dwarvesf/WeAreHiring/life/an-tran.md

 ---
 tags:
-- life
+- life-at-dwarves
 - career
 - senior
+title: "Meet An Tran: Senior engineer's growth journey"
-title: Life At Dwarves With An Tran
+short_title: An Tran
 date: 2022-08-09
 description: Life at Dwarves 01 is a rather secretive member with a healthy life and gentle personality.
 An Tran, Senior Software Engineer with 7 years of experience working from start-ups to Project Lead at Dwarves Foundation.
 authors: